 Students will learn the theory and practice of computer and printer maintenance, operating system skills, keyboarding, word processing, spreadsheets, databases, multimedia, communication, and socio-cultural and ethical issues involved in the use of the Internet.
 Special attention will be given to websites and online academic databases for use in academic and multicultural research.

-Core Area II: Major Concentration Courses (45 credits) PSY200 and PSY202 are prerequisites for all Major Concentration courses
+Core Area II: Major Concentration Courses (45 credits) PSY200 and PSY202 are prerequisites for all Major Concentration courses well as the implications on the multicultural educational setting.

 PSY200 FOUNDATIONS OF PSYCHOLOGY (3 cr.)